Playing basketball outside is great fun. Whether playing pickup, or simply shooting around, you need the best equipment to maximize your enjoyment.

 1. Cover Material

 Higher end composite leather basketballs (like the Wilson Evolution) are indoor only basketballs and are often used in high school and collegiate games.
-More moderately priced indoor outdoor basketballs are also made of composite leather but are created to be able to take the wear and tear that occurs on the courts.
+More moderately priced indoor outdoor basketballs are also made of composite leather, but are created to be able to take the wear and tear that occurs on the courts.

-Basketballs made of rubber are very durable on hard surfaces making it a good option for outdoor use.
-The weakness of leather basketballs is that they often feel hard and generally have a poor grip.
-Because of this we recommend rubber basketballs for children who just learning the game or for homes with a hoop over a gravel driveway.
+Basketballs made of rubber are very durable on hard surfaces making them a good option for outdoor use.
+The weakness of rubber basketballs is that they often feel hard and generally have a poor grip.
+Because of this we recommend rubber basketballs for children who are just learning the game or for homes with a hoop over a gravel or concrete driveway.

 Whether a player desires a basketball with an ultra soft cover, a sticky grip, or one that works to mimic the unique feel of a genuine leather basketball is based on personal preference.

 29.5″ Regulation Size – Men’s

 For adults and boys who are in their teenage years, a standard 29.5″ basketball will be the best choice.
 This is the regulation sized basketball that is used for men’s basketball games from high school all the way to the NBA.
 Due to the increased size of the regulation basketball, it also weighs slightly more than the other sized basketballs.